yusufilingi/Movie-and-TV-Series-Search-Engine/README.md

-#  Film ve Dizi Arama Motoru
+#  Movie and TV Series Search Engine

 A Streamlit-based web application for searching movies and TV series using the OMDB API, with multi-filter support and detailed information display.